kugg/jerkeby/content/posts/Business-logic.md

 ## Business logic errors [(CWE-840)](https://cwe.mitre.org/data/definitions/840.html)
 ### Trust Boundary Violation [(CWE-501)](https://cwe.mitre.org/data/definitions/501.html)
 Trust boundary violation is when an untrusted application handles privileged information.
 Typically violations occur when handling user-supplied parameters before authentication.
 In my experience these violations commonly occur in low-risk software that adds security-dependent features late in development.
 To a product owner or lead developer, it's not apparent that the legacy code requirements have changed to include security.
 I call this behavioural pattern `security afterthought`.
+The `security afterthought` pattern is often a consequence of insecure design.

 In this example, the user-supplied parameter `username` value becomes a session attribute without any authentication check ( or input validation).